MonashDeepNeuron/HPP/content/part3/tasks/pointers.md

 ### Task 1.7 : Pointers to Pointers

 It is also possible in C++ to have a pointer to a pointer.
 This mostly a feature inherited from C and remains in for C++ to interoperate with C and for completeness.
 Pointers to pointers may seem daunting but are straight forward if you apply the concept of a pointer again.
-The pointer-to-pointer variable points to the address of the integral variable that holds the address of some other object.
+The pointer-to-pointer object points to the address of the pointer object that holds the address of some other object.
 Pointer-to-pointers have the type `T**` and can be dereferenced to the their value, ie. the address the nested pointer points to or again to get the bottom value.

 ```cxx
 #include <iostream>